jsmolka/egg-player/readme.md

 ### Internal
 - use the e-prefix for all global variables instead of egg
-- check for the max property in timer pause
 - move library into music library (at least an option)
 - reactive cache / library
   - use QFileSystemWatcher